 The goal is to develop water-confident kids so they can enjoy a lifetime of water fun!

-According to the Canadian Lifesaving Society, drowning is the No. 1 cause of unintentional injury deaths among children between 1 and 4 years of age, and the second leading cause of preventable death for children under 10.
+According to the Canadian Lifesaving Society, drowning is the number one cause of unintentional injury deaths among children between 1 and 4 years of age, and the second leading cause of preventable death for children under 10.

 - ROLL into deep water